Table of Contents

 Then you have to tick the checkbox which says “used for variations” in order to add variations.
 Up next using the variation tab you can set a default set of attributes to show on the product page.

 Then click “Add variation” to set your product variant.
-Now you have to create variant using the attribute values and give each variant its stock quantity, price etc.
+Now you have to create a variation using the attribute values and give each variant its stock quantity, price, etc.